 Dominion Energy Awards $50,000 to Regional Arts Nonprofits

-"This year's winners prove every day what a powerful impact art can have on a community's culture and history," said Hunter A. Applewhite, president of the Dominion Energy Charitable Foundation.
-"Virginia is very fortunate to have these talented organizations committed to the vibrancy of local communities across our Commonwealth."
+"These organizations show ways the creative spirit continues to thrive – whether through outdoor, virtual or digital programming," said Hunter A. Applewhite, president of the Dominion Energy Charitable Foundation.
+"Virginia is very fortunate to have these talented organizations committed to serving their local communities and youth."

 The ArtStars winners were honored Jan.
-29 at the Virginia Commission for the Arts' "Art Works" conference:
+26 at the Virginia Commission for the Arts' "Art Works" virtual conference:

 Visit www.dominionenergy.com/artstars for more information.

 More than 7 million customers in 16 states energize their homes and businesses with electricity or natural gas from Dominion Energy (NYSE: D), headquartered in Richmond, Va.
 Through its Dominion Energy Charitable Foundation, as well as EnergyShare and other programs, Dominion Energy contributed over $58 million in 2020 to community causes.
 The Foundation supports nonprofit causes that meet basic human needs, protect the environment, promote education, and encourage community vitality.
 Please visit DominionEnergy.com to learn more.